 Taco Bell

-Across the available record, Taco Bell has four inspections on file, the first dated 2023.
-The latest inspection on file is from Sep 3, 2025.
+Across the available record, Taco Bell has five inspections on file, the first dated 2023.
+The latest inspection on file is from May 4, 2026.
 Diners can read the low risk label as a sign that recent inspections have gone well.

-Restaurants in NYC average 72, so Taco Bell is doing better than most peers.
+Restaurants in Manhattan average 77, so Taco Bell is doing better than most peers.
 Overall, the inspection record reads well.

 View 2 violations